what is a site administrator?

 -

-As a site administrator, you have to perform administrative tasks, including data entry, budgeting for a project, paperwork, and ensuring that the required materials are delivered to your worksite.
+- administrative tasks: you perform administrative tasks, including data entry, project budgeting, paperwork and ensuring the required materials are delivered to your worksite.
 You typically deal with logistical and clerical tasks, especially when working on a complex project.

 -